Shopping Cart

 #4 - Encourage self-soothing

-It's your instinct to jump when your child cries out for you.
-Separation anxiety is a common problem for many toddlers, but by controlling your natural instincts, you can help them learn to self-soothe.
 Simply wait a few minutes before going to comfort them.
 They will gradually learn to soothe themselves back to sleep, which provides a real benefit to your child's life (not to mention in the life of a tired parent).

-Consider wrapping your bundle of joy in Zen Sleepwear.
+Consider wrapping your bundle of joy in our weighted sleepwear.
 It is gently weighted to help babies relax, fall asleep faster, and self-soothe through wakeups for longer, healthier sleep.
-Pediatric hospitals and certified sleep consultants recommend Zen Sleepwear to help your baby sleep soundly.
+In fact, we have a complete guide covering the importance of what to dress baby in for sleep.

 #5 - Ease teething